 As this initial three-month period comes to an end, and the coronavirus pandemic still creates challenges for businesses, the Government has decided to offer tenants the opportunity to engage with a rental holiday for a further three months.

-It is important that landlords speak with their tenants to understand their ability to pay rent which will allow them to plan accordingly.
-In addition, it is important that landlords are being proactive, have some well thought out plans in place and seek advice and assistance as soon as possible using the new government measures available.
+To support this, a Code of Practice has been introduced which has been designed to help commercial landlords and their tenants establish a plan for economic recovery.
+Landlords are encouraged to speak to tenants to understand their ability to pay rent over the next few months which will allow them to plan accordingly.
+In addition, it is important that landlords are being proactive, have some well thought out plans in place if tenants opt for a rental holiday, and seek advice and assistance as soon as possible using the various Government support measures available.